alexeistepa/ZerosContour/README.md

 A Python implementation of an algorithm for finding all zeros of a homolmorphic function in a given region, from the paper:

-Dellnitz, Michael, Oliver Schütze, and Qinghua Zheng.
+Michael Dellnitz, Oliver Schütze, and Qinghua Zheng.
 "Locating all the zeros of an analytic function in one complex variable." *Journal of Computational and Applied mathematics* 138.2:325-333 (2002).

 - The notebook `Test.ipynb` tests the code on examples of functions with known zeros.
 - The notebook `SchrodEigs.ipynb` applies the code to find zeros of non-self-adjoint Schr&ouml;dinger operators.

 This code was used in my paper

-Stepanenko A. "Spectral inclusion and pollution for a class of dissipative perturbations". *Journal of Mathematical Physics* 62(1):013501 (2021)
+Alexei Stepanenko.
+"Spectral inclusion and pollution for a class of dissipative perturbations". *Journal of Mathematical Physics* 62(1):013501 (2021)

 to create the following figure: